 Peekamoose Blue Hole: This swimming hole sees extremely high traffic and now has a permitting system in place due to overuse.
 Permits are required on weekends and holidays in the peak season.
 Learn more here: https://www.dec.ny.gov/lands/109922.html

 Platte Clove Preserve: Located at the head of Platte Clove, there is plenty of parking at the parking lot on Steenburgh Road.
 There’s a short road walk and then a short, easy hike down to Plattekill Falls, a beautiful 60-foot waterfall.
-Platte Clove Preserve is located at 2375 Platte Cove Road in Elka Park and is managed by Catskill Center.
+Platte Clove Preserve is on Platte Cove Road in Elka Park and is managed by Catskill Center (Trailhead GPS Coordinates: 42.1304605, -74.0872892).

 Diamond Notch Falls: Located near the top of the Spruceton Valley, the 0.7 mile easy to moderate walk from the end of the Spruceton Road (County Route 6) ends where the West Kill Creek tumbles over Diamond Notch Falls.
 Along the way, the trail follows the West Kill Creek offering a number of areas to enjoy the scenery or take a swim in the many pools.